 - Our lawyers provide advice and capacity building support to Pacific Islander entrepreneurs and Indigenous tech startups to assist with growth.

 - In Belgium, we work with the Brussels Bar Association to run a legal helpdesk for asylum seekers.
 This helpdesk was set up in 2022 in response to the ongoing reception crisis in Belgium.
 It gives everyday legal information and help to hundreds of asylum seekers denied access to appropriate accommodation, food and medical care.

-- Our lawyers deliver legal education training courses for refugees in Germany, France, Poland, Hungary, Belgium and Italy through Know Your Rights, our flagship programme.
-We’ve hired a Ukrainian lawyer to help us to deliver support in Poland to Ukrainian refugees.
+- Our lawyers deliver legal education training courses for refugees in 17 countries including Germany, France, Romania, Poland, Hungary, Belgium and Italy through Know Your Rights, our flagship programme.
+We've hired lawyers with lived experience to help us to deliver support to refugees.